Delooping the functor calculus tower: Proof of Main Theorems and

 \subsection{Explicit maps}

 In this subsection we want to emphasize the fact that there are explicit maps realizing the equivalences of Main Theorem~\ref{th:main}.

-In case of a doubly reduced operad $O$, in Subsection~\ref{s:map} besides the maps $\xi_\bullet^k$ that realize the equivalences~(\ref{eq:equiv_general1_red}-\ref{eq:equiv_general2_red}) of Theorem~\ref{th:main_2reduced}, we also constructed maps $\xi_\bullet^\Sigma$, see~(\ref{eq:equiv_red_pr1}-\ref{eq:equiv_red_pr2}).
+In case of a doubly reduced operad $O$, in Subsection~\ref{s:map} besides the maps $\xi_\bullet^\Lambda$ that realize the equivalences~(\ref{eq:equiv_general1_red}-\ref{eq:equiv_general2_red}) of Theorem~\ref{th:main_2reduced}, we also constructed maps $\xi_\bullet^\Sigma$, see~(\ref{eq:equiv_red_pr1}-\ref{eq:equiv_red_pr2}).
 The fact that $\xi_\bullet^\Sigma$ are equivalences follows easily from Theorems~\ref{th:bimod_maps} and~\ref{th:id_ibim_equiv}~(ii) and the fact that $\xi_\bullet^\Lambda$ are ones.
 This can also be shown directly, but the proof is more tedious than in the case of $\xi_\bullet^\Lambda$.
-According to Examples~\ref{ex:BprojO} and~\ref{ex:Ibproj} one would need to consider a double filtration in $\calB^\Sigma(O)$ and $\overline{\calI b}{}^\Sigma(O)$, as the inclusion from the $(k-1)$st filtration term to the $k$-th one for both of them is a sequence of $(k+1)$ cell attachment, and then compare the mapping spaces for each term of this double filtration.
+According to Examples~\ref{ex:BprojO} and~\ref{ex:Ibproj} one would need to consider a double filtration in $\calB^\Sigma(O)$ and $\overline{\calI b}{}^\Sigma(O)$, as the inclusion from the $(k-1)$st filtration term to the $k$-th one for both of them is a sequence of $(k+1)$ cell attachments, and then to compare the mapping spaces for each term of this double filtration.
 This has been done for the associative operad by the second author in~\cite[Part~II]{Tourtchine10}.
+The maps $\xi_\bullet^\Lambda$ and $\xi_\bullet^\Sigma$ can also be generalized to the case of any weakly doubly reduced operad, but in the latter case one would need to replace $\Sigma O(2)$ by the homotopy equivalent space $\calI b^\Lambda(O)(1)/\partial\calI b^\Lambda(O)(1)$.
+Figure~\ref{Fig:Ibim_weak} shows how typical elements in $\calI b^\Lambda(O)(1)$ and $\partial\calI b^\Lambda(O)(1)$ look like.